-Section 1: Residence Meal Plan
+Section 1: Mandatory Standard Residence Meal Plan

-1.0 Mandatory Residence Meal Plan
+1.0 General Description of the Mandatory Standard Residence Meal Plan

-Students who reside in dormitory residences (excluding Pod-style housing and apartments) are required to purchase a meal plan each term, referred to in this Contract as the "Residence Meal Plan".
-The Residence Meal Plan is a declining balance meal plan, with residents choosing the items they wish to consume and paying for each.
-This Contract describes the costs, options and the payment schedule for the Residence Meal Plan, rules applicable to it, and rules of conduct for the dining areas.
+Students who reside in dormitory residences (excluding Pod-style housing and apartments) are required to purchase a meal plan each term, referred to in this Contract as the "Mandatory Standard Residence Meal Plan".
+The Mandatory Standard Residence Meal Plan is a declining balance meal plan, with residents choosing the items they wish to consume and paying for each.
+This Contract describes the costs and payment schedule for the Mandatory Standard Residence Meal Plan, rules applicable to it, and rules of conduct for the dining areas.

-1.1 General Description of the Mandatory Residence Meal Plan
+1.1 Acceptance of the Mandatory Standard Residence Meal Plan

-Accepting a placement in a dormitory residence is an automatic acceptance of the Residence Meal Plan account and an acceptance of all of the terms and conditions of the Residence Meal Plan.
-All costs and fees associated with the mandatory Residence Meal Plan are included in the Residence Fees paid to Residence Services upon acceptance of a room offer.
+Accepting a placement in a dormitory residence is an automatic acceptance of the Mandatory Standard Residence Meal Plan account and an acceptance of the terms and conditions of the Mandatory Standard Residence Meal Plan.
+All costs and fees associated with the Mandatory Standard Residence Meal Plan are included in the Residence Fees paid to Residence Services upon acceptance of a room offer.
+(See website for detailed pricing and fees.)